celesteisle/celesteisle.github.io/README.md

 This repository is an index of game knowledge for the Celeste isle dnd campaign.
 It contains player versus character knowledge distinctions;
-Rules for custom mechanics (i.e. weapons and previously encountered creatures) Maps of the world;
+Rules for custom mechanics (i.e. weapons and previously encountered creatures);
+Maps of the world;
 Character journals/notes;
 Party information;